Clivia miniata (Lindl.) Regel

 Kaffir Lily, Natal Lily, Bush Lily, Flame Lily, September Lily, Clivia Lily, St. John's Lily, Boslelie, Fire Lily, Orange Clivia

 Vallota miniata, Clivia sulphurea, Himantophyllum miniatum, Imantophyllum miniatum, Imatophyllum atrosanguineum

 Color: Orange, scarlet, or pale yellow

 Bloom Time: Winter

-Clivia miniata is an evergreen bulb-like perennial that grows up to 2 feet (60 cm) tall with an equal width.
+Clivia miniata is an evergreen bulb-like perennial that grows up to 2 feet (60 cm) tall and is nearly equal in width.
 Leaves are strap-like, dark green, and blunt-tipped.
 As a houseplant, it usually blooms in winter with clusters of up to 20 tubular, orange, scarlet, or pale yellow flowers with a yellow throat.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).